MicrosoftDocs/dynamics365smb-docs/business-central/admin-job-queues-schedule-tasks.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Job Queue Entries**, and then choose the related link.
 2. On the **Job Queue Entries** page, select a job queue entry, and then choose the **Log Entries** action.

+> [!TIP]
+> With [!INCLUDE [prodshort](includes/prodshort.md)] online, you can also view the status of job queue entries by using Application Insights in Microsoft Azure.
+For more information, see [Analyzing Job Queue Lifecycle Trace Telemetry](/dynamics365smb-devitpro\dev-itpro\administration\telemetry-job-queue-lifecycle-trace) in the [!INCLUDE [prodshort](includes/prodshort.md)] Developer and IT Pro help.

 ## The My Job Queue Part
 The **My Job Queue** part on your Role Center shows the job queues entries that you have started, but which are not yet finished.
 By default, the part is not visible, so you have to add it to your Role Center.
 For more information, see [Personalize Your Workspace](ui-personalization-user.md).